eth-educators/eth-docker-docs/website/docs/Support/Update.md

 This will update eth-docker, all Ethereum clients, and migrate your `.env` settings over to a fresh copy from `default.env`.

-Restart the "stack" with `./ethd restart`
+Restart changed containers with `./ethd up`

 ## Optional: Manually update eth-docker